M-Rick/MacUbuntu/Nautilus/Readme.md

 A Nautilus Extensions set:

 - Duplicate to ducplicate files directly.
 The extension will add a ` - copy` suffix to the ducplicated file.
-- Lock to manage files locking by adding an additionnal "Lock/Unlock" menu
+- Lock manages files locking by adding an additionnal "Lock/Unlock" menu
-- Labels to add color labels on files, like in macOS and Pantheon Files and compatible with Nemo.
+- Labels adds a color label on files, like in macOS and Pantheon Files and compatible with Nemo.
 Labels is compatible with Folder Color.

+All extensions are translated in English, French, German, Dutch, Polish, Italian, Spanish, Japanese, Korean, Simplified Chinese, Traditionnal Chinese and Russian.

 The Labels Nautilus extension